daniela-gingold/wazer-identification/README.md

 <img src="/images/img1.jpg" height = "250" width="250">

 However, the following image doesn't contain any wazer except for the waze logo.
-Thus, the expected result will be "no wazer"
+Thus, the expected result will be "no wazer":

 <img src="/images/img5.png" height = "250" width="500">

 In order to run this project, besides the files in this repository, download [model_1](https://drive.google.com/drive/folders/1grwC-OLDYLe3nwEdrdYi75Q5ZnSG85aM?usp=sharingo).